terrelsa13/MUMC/README.md

 # Multi-User Media Cleaner
 Multi-User Media Cleaner aka MUMC (pronounced Mew-Mick) will go through your movies, tv episodes, audio tracks, and audiobooks in your libraries and delete media items you no longer want taking up disk space.
-# What Is Included?
+# What Files Are Included?
 ## mumc.py
 This is the main file.
 Without it you would still be looking for ways to automatically delete the media items you no longer want hanging around.
 ## mumc_config_defaults.py
 _**Optional:**_ Before running the script for the first time; you can edit this file to customize the default values used when ```mumc_config.py``` is created.
 But do not worry if you forget to do this, you can always manually edit ```mumc_config.py``` later.
 # Configuration
 ## mumc_config.py
 Also referred to as ```mumc_config.py```.
 It is created the first time the script runs.
-Once it has been cretaed it will be what you edit to make MUMC delete the media items you want it to delete and keep the ones you want to keep.
+Once it has been cretaed it will be what you edit to configure MUMC to delete the media items you want it to delete and keep the media items you want to keep.
 # Cool!
 How Do I Use This?
-## Step 1: Learn What A Filter Statement Is
+## Step 1: What Is A Filter Statement
-### Objective - Get you comfortable with what a Filter Statement does.
+### Objective - Get you comfortable with what a Filter Statement is.
-* A Filter Statement is an simple way to tell this script how to find and delete the media items taking up your disk space.
+* A Filter Statement is a simple way to tell this script how to find and delete the media items taking up your disk space.
   - This also means the media items not matching the Filter Statement are kept safe for watching at a later time.
 ## Step 2: How Do I Make A Filter Statement
 ### Objective - Help you understand the basics to building a generic Filter Statement.